AlessandroGiacomini/urlParser/README.md

 ## How to Run Project
 ------------------

+* Clone the repo with ```git clone https://github.com/AlessandroGiacomini/multiuserblog.git```
-The code has been tested using various Visual Studio and Cygwin GNU/GCC compilers
+* Test the code using various Visual Studio and Cygwin GNU/GCC compilers

 ### Project specifications
 -----------------------------------